 I cannot accept any assignment via email, for any reason.
-All files must be submitted via the assignment tool in the Blackboard modules.
+All files must be submitted via the assignment link in the Blackboard modules.
 It is your responsibility to make sure the assignment submitted properly before the due date.
-Double check each assignment for proper submission.
-No documents will be accepted after the submission deadline has passed for any reason.
+No documents will be accepted after the submission deadline has passed, for any reason.